tdiprima/ML-Python-Projects/PyTorch/image_segmentation/profound_barracuda/notes/one-image.md

-## Run 1 image through U-Net
+# Run 1 image through U-Net

+Means: Run it through our model.
+So...

+## Need a pre-trained model for this

+<mark>**TL;DR: Using the pre-trained model at the end didn't work.
+You would have to create your own.
+Maybe a segmentation model.**</mark>

-**Load** the image: You can use a library like OpenCV or PIL to load the image into memory.
+**Load the image:** You can use a library like OpenCV or PIL to load the image into memory.

 ### Pillow